 The easiest and quickest method of dehydrating food is to use a dehydrator.
+This is what I recommend and always do personally.

 The most energy efficient way is to sun or air dry.
 Air or sun drying works best if you live in a dry climate with lots of hot days.
+However it would only be for fruit, sun drying vegetables and meats is not recommended.
+Please don't attempt drying meat with the sun ever.
+This would be high risk.
+I'd recommend keeping to drying vegetables and meats in a dehydrator or the oven.

 Complete listing of my Dehydrating Food Articles: